zooxo/desk42/README.md

   4 6            Rotate man left/right
   9 3            In/Decrement distance of screen to man
   7 1            In/Decrement screen angle (relative to man)
-  5              Exit (knot) edit mode
+  5              Reset viewing settings
-  0              Reset viewing parameters
+  0              Align to x|y-axis
   DOT R/S        Activate AutoFly (rotate left or right)

 Hint 1 - Create a new knot: